benzenwen/benzenwen.github.io/_posts/2015-01-29-apple-pocket-phone.md

 limb and say that in the future, our point of view will be similarly shifted.
 Power capacity, radiated power efficiency, UX, text input, and 2-way communication will need innovation, but the bracelet form factor will prevail.
-We'll be telling our grandkids, when rummaging through the attic they unearth our musty, rigid, non-origami-folded, brittle, watt-gulping, non-corneal-direct display iPhone 6, "Oh that?
+I'll be telling my grandkids, when rummaging through the attic they unearth the musty, rigid, non-origami-folded, brittle, watt-gulping, non-corneal-direct display iPhone 6, "Oh that?
 It's an Apple *Pocket* Phone."